-Schuller Kitchen's Targa cabinets offer a great contemporary metallic look
+Pronorm Kitchen's Cement Grey cabinets offer a great contemporary industrial look

 Elica are my “go to” for on trend extraction hoods.
 The full range gives the kitchen designer plenty of contemporary options.
 The “Shining” island hood now comes in a “rust” finish.
 It looks perfectly at home in any industrial styled kitchen.
 This is a recirculating unit that requires no ducting.
 It has a flow rate of 400 cubic metres per hour at 53db, so it performs well for a recirculating extractor in a domestic setting.